Longmyndian Supergroup: Stretton Group

-The topmost of the Stretton Group, the Portway Formation, consists of braided fluvial deposits with marine incursions.
-The underlying Lightspout Formation is interpreted as a fluvio-deltaic environment, this is succeeded by a similar facies in the Synalds Formation.
-Turbidite facies are prevalent in the Burway Formation and the deep marine basinal environments continue toward the base of the supergroup within the Stretton Shale Formation.
-The Ragleth Tuff Formation completes the Stretton Group and the supergroup sequence.
+Once known as the Stretton Series, the Stretton Group consists of six formations varying between 2.7 and 4 km thick overall.
+Topmost of the group, the Portway Formation, consists of braided fluvial deposits with marine incursions.
+The underlying Lightspout Formation is interpreted as originating in a fluvio-deltaic environment, this is preceded by a similar facies in the Synalds Formation.
+Turbidite facies are prevalent in the Burway Formation which underlies it and the deep marine basinal environments continue toward the base of the supergroup within the Stretton Shale Formation.
+The Ragleth Tuff Formation is the basal unit of the Stretton Group and the supergroup sequence.
+Distinct sub-units within certain of the formations are afforded 'member' status.
+In stratigraphical order, i.e. uppermost/youngest first: